usrecnik/ddlfs/README.md

 Where to store temporary files - offline copies of DDL statements while their files are open.
 `/tmp` location is used by default.
 All files created by **ddlfs** have names prefixed by `ddlfs-<PID>` in this folder.

+**`filesize=`**`0`
+All `.sql` files report file size as specified by this parameter - unless if file is currently open; correct file size is always returned for currently open files.
+Usign default value `0` (or not specifying this parameter) should be OK for most cases, however, some applications refuse to read files with zero length and only read files up to returned file size.
+If you use such application with `ddlfs` specify this parameter to be greater than any database object (`10485760`, this is 10mb, should be enough in most cases).

 Tips for VIM
 ------------